GovTechSG/TechBiz-Documentation/pricing-calculator.md

 <kbd><img src="images/select-prod-cal.png" alt="drawing" width="100%"/></kbd>

-> **Note**: If you are exploring SGTS Products, navigate to the sidebar and click **Pricing Calculator** and choose the product for which you want to estimate costs.
+> **Note**: If you are exploring SGTS Products, navigate to the sidebar and click **Pricing Calculator**.
+Choose the product for which you want to estimate costs.

 2. Select a **Start date** for when you want to start subscribing.